Tom-Hudson88/Capstone/README.md

 Looking back at the Power BI screens, 2010 was the year when electricity generation showed a significant spike, yet pollution declined.
 What you see in the Cost of Fossil Fuels chart is the reason why!

 Fracking technology and practices, while controversial today, was placed in wide-spread use in the 1980’s as oil prices began to exceed the cost of domestic production.
-In the early 2000’s, the US domestic oil producers saw a surprising release of natural gas from their fracking sites.
+In the early 2000’s, U.S. domestic oil producers saw a surprising release of natural gas from their fracking sites.
 Instead of burning off the natural gas, which was the common practice, they began capturing natural gas and marketing it as an alternative to coal for energy generation.

 By 2010, a "tipping point" occurred where enough generation plants had converted to natural gas to significantly affect the amount of pollution being released.
 In 2010, natural gas was 2.5 to 3 times more expensive than coal.